1.1 The definitions and rules of interpretation in this clause apply in this Agreement.

 (g) be solely responsible for procuring and maintaining its network connections and telecommunications links from its systems to the Supplier’s data centres, and all problems, conditions, delays, delivery failures and all other loss or damage arising from or relating to the Customer’s network connections or telecommunications links or caused by the internet.

-8.1 The Customer shall pay the Subscription Fees in accordance with this clause 8 and the Proposal.
+8.1 The Customer shall pay the Fees in accordance with this clause 8 and the Proposal and/or Letter of Engagement.

 8.2 The Supplier shall invoice the Customer:

-(i) on or shortly after the Effective Date for the Subscription Fees; and
+(c) on or shortly after the Effective Date for the Bundled Product Fees and Bolt-on Fees; and

 8.3 If the Supplier has not received payment within 7 days after the due date, and without prejudice to any other rights and remedies of the Supplier:

-(b) interest shall be charged as 2.5% of the outstanding sum.
+(b) interest shall be charged at the rate of 2.5% of the outstanding sum.

 8.4 All amounts and fees stated or referred to in this Agreement: